Quantitative concatenation for polynomial box norms: Model example: concatenation of degree- box norms

 \subsection{Sketch of the proof of Proposition \ref{P: concatenation 1-deg}}

 We now outline the proof of Proposition \ref{P: concatenation 1-deg} in order to present the logic behind our concatenation argument in a relatively simple setting.
 This is an expanded version of the overview given in Section \ref{S: strategy}.
 The argument gets considerably more complicated in the setting of box norms of degree greater than $1$, so the reader may find the simplified argument useful for grasping the main ideas.
-In the sketch, we use as a black box some technical results that will be derived in later sections. .
-Suppose that \eqref{E: lower bound in 1-deg concatenation} holds.
-Expanding the definition of the box norm gives us
+In the sketch, we use as a black box some technical results that will be derived in later sections.